-Secure an independent review of how growth challenges our electric grid.
+Secure an independent review of how growth challenges our grid.

 Of course, Texas oil and gas interests should have a seat at the table, but

 they should not have a monopoly on all the seats.
 This recent article in the

 Dallas Morning News gives you a bird's eye view of just whose

 recommendations will be used in the 2023 legislative session by legislators

 to address upgrading and securing the Texas grid.